Your Free Guide to Grants

 • Note that only 120 SAH grants per year are given out to veterans with this type of service-connected disability.

-The maximum amount of money a veteran may receive through a SAH grant is $117,014 (valid until September 30, 2024).
-The maximum amount changes annually on October 1.
+The maximum amount of money a veteran may receive through a SAH grant is $117,014 for FY 2024.
+The maximum amount changes annually.

 Veterans who receive a SAH grant do not need to use the entire grant at once.
 The grant money may be used up to six times throughout a veteran’s lifetime.